Historical Apoplexy · State Legislative Adaptations · Louisiana

 (n) John Kenneth Galbraith, in The Affluent Society (1958),

-documented that "private opulence amid public squalor" is the
+documented that "private opulence amid public squalor" is a

 defining feature of the American economy and that the prevailing